 The program serves adults and children who have physical, emotional, mental, and educational disabilities.
 Not all clients must or can ride a horse; however, effort is made to accommodate those who wish to ride.
 A vast array of activities, games, and therapies are available to non-riders.
-Our PATH Intl certified Instructors design lesson plans for the goals and needs of each individual client, often with input from the client's therapists, health care providers, and educators.
+Our PATH Intl and CHA certified instructors design lesson plans for the goals and needs of each individual client, often with input from the client's therapists, health care providers, and educators.
 We begin with an evaluation to determine if we are the right fit for each client.
 After that, lessons are scheduled weekly and last approximately 30 minutes.
-Cost is between $45-$65 depending on services required.
+Cost is $60 per lesson.

 Riding Activities and Therapies